 What is a Service?

-You need to know the SOA architecture to maximize the usage of the Nodinite Repository Model.
+Understand SOA architecture to maximize the value of the Nodinite Repository Model.

-A Nodinite Service represents one end of a communication chain and is, by definition a member, of a Nodinite System.
+A Nodinite Service represents one end of a communication chain and, by definition, belongs to a Nodinite System.

-A Service in Nodinite has a unique name and contains information about the following other pre-defined properties:
+A Service in Nodinite has a unique name and includes these pre-defined properties:

-System - either the sending or receiving side of the communication chain
+System – Acts as either the sending or receiving side of the communication chain

-- Send - One-way send, like to a file system
+- Send – Send one-way, such as to a file system

-- Receive - One-way receive, like from a file system
+- Receive – Receive one-way, such as from a file system

-- Two-way Receive - Like a Web Service that is being called by a consumer (Request/Response)
+- Two-way Receive – Act as a Web Service being called by a consumer (Request/Response)

-- Two-way Send - Like a Consumer calling a Web Service, this is the outbound initiating call (Request/Response)
+- Two-way Send – Act as a Consumer calling a Web Service, this is the outbound initiating call (Request/Response)

 - None – Not set, should be avoided